 Mossy Moor Reservoir Leats

 It is believed that Mossy Moor Reservoir was originally built by Joseph Mason in about 1850 to help maintain a constant supply of water to power the textile mill.
-It was probably originally fed just by runoff from the moor.
-In the early 1850s, however, the Hebden Moor Mining Company required a considerable amount of power to drive the lifts and pumps in the Bolton Gill Engine Shaft, and for the dressing floor just below.
+It was probably originally fed just by runoff from the moor, but he must have also been responsible for digging the top leat running from Bolton Gill, as it is marked on the 1856 Mining Lease map, which was surveyed before Bolton Gill Engine Shaft was excavated.
+However, when the shaft was sunk, the Hebden Moor Mining Company required a considerable amount of power to drive the lifts and pumps in the shaft, and for the dressing floor just below.
 Their solution required considerable engineering and investment, but it resulted in the last word in reusable energy.
 They built a system of leats, or water channels, over 2.3 km long that took water all the way from behind the Bolton Engine Shaft to Mossy Moor Reservoir, and then returned it at a lower level to where some of it was used to power a waterwheel on Bolton Haw Side which in turn provided power to the engine shaft, and the rest of which was taken to the dressing floor on the level below engine shaft.
 It all eventually finished up back in Bolton Gill.

 In the above Google Earth image north is to the left.
 Bolton Gill engine shaft is on the left and Mossy Moor Reservoir is on the right.
 The top red line shows the path taken by the upper leat that carried water from Bolton Gill to the reservoir, and the mauve line shows the path taken by the leat carrying water from the reservooir outlet channel to the waterwheel and dressing floor.
 The lower blue line shows the leat that fed the waterwheel, and the upper blue line shows a short-cut from the upper leat to the waterwheel.
 The reason for the offset in the two lines is that it is thought that the waterwheel was moved.
 The orange line shows the tail race from the waterwheel returning the water to Bolton Gill via Bolton Haw Side Tunnel.
 From above the water wheel, the lower leat (mauve) divides into two.
 One drops water directly into the tailrace, and the other takes it round the corner to the engine shaft dressing floor.